SockAndSandal/Retro-Shadow-Buttons/README.md

 ### Images

 The `retro-img` class is used if you want to take an image (or a GIF for that matter) and make a button out of that.
+Don't use `retro` and `retro-img` together, most of their features are common except a few, could create trouble.

 ```html
 <div class="retro-img">